 - 1. Inmate submits program application (Appendix II). - 2.
 Central file is reviewed by Correctional Counselor and the Inmate Selection Criteria Screening Checklist is completed (Appendix II). - 3.
 Inmates meeting criteria are interviewed by Amity Righturn staff and selected participants prior to Classification Panel.
 The participant contract requirements are discussed with applicant (Appendix II). - 4.
-Inmate participates in the Classification Panel Panel usually of process.
-The consists the Correctional Counselor III and the Amity Program Director.
+Inmate participates in the Classification Panel process.
+The Panel usually consists of the Correctional Counselor III and the Amity Program Director.
 If the assignment is approved, applicants sign the Inmate Contract.
 Approved applicants are admitted to the program or placed on a waiting list. - 5.
 When space is available, the applicant is moved into the housing unit for RighTurn participants.
-Those on the waiting list are moved to a separate housing unit which is also on Facility 3. - Applicants who meet the criteria must agree to each of 6. the seven points included ón the contract.
-(1) participate Participants agree to fully in RighTurn, (2) not use drugs or alcohol, (3) control inappropriate behavior, (4) maintain self and cell in clean and orderly manner, (5) participate in random urinalysis, (6) continue in the program even though classification score falls below Level III, and (7) agree that work and treatment takes precedence over visiting privileges. point was recently An eighth implemented; inmates entering RighTurn will no longer be able to leave the program to enter a work furlough program.
+Those on the waiting list are moved to a separate housing unit which is also on Facility 3. - Applicants who meet the criteria must agree to each of 6. points included the seven on contract.
+Participants agree to (1) participate fully in RighTurn, (2) not use drugs or alcohol, (3) control inappropriate behavior, (4) maintain self and cell in clean and orderly manner, (5) participate in random urinalysis, (6) continue in the program even though classification score falls below Level III, and (7) agree that work and treatment takes precedence over visiting privileges.
+An eighth point was recently implemented; inmates entering RighTurn will no longer be able to leave the program to enter a work furlough program.